 Greyhound Gap will cover all veterinary care the hound may need, if this is not an urgent matter we ask that you contact a trustee to discuss the care the hound may need before you go to the vet.
 In the case of an emergency then of course, we would want you to get to the vet immediately and then contact as soon as possible to give us an update.
 Greyhound Gap will also cover other expenses such as food, please request this in advance of the fostering.

 Foster dogs can be in a foster home for any length of time depending on how quickly they find their new homes.
-If you have a limit on the length of time you can foster please discuss this with Lisa or Liz in advance of each foster.
-Each hound has a rehoming thread on the forum and we ask that you update this thread once a week with a report on how the dog is doing and perhaps any foibles it has.
+If you have a limit on the length of time you can foster please discuss this with us in advance of each foster.
+Each hound has a rehoming thread on the forum and its really helpful if fosterers are able to update the homing thread on how the dog is doing and perhaps any foibles it has.
 Photos are always welcomed too!

 Greyhound Gap offers the fosterer continuous back up and advice throughout the fostering term and we hope that any problems can be nipped in the bud with advice.
 However, sometimes the fostering does not work out, if this is the case then the dog must be returned to Greyhound Gap.

 Once an adopter is agreed for the hound you are fostering, Lisa will let you know and ask the adopter to contact you for a chat to discuss the dog and answer any questions they may have, subsequently a meeting will be set up so that the adopter, family and any resident dogs they may have can meet the foster hound.
 If the meeting is a success, the adopter will then take their new hound home.
 We will ask you to get the adopter to sign the adoption agreement and pay the adoption fee (we will supply the fosterer with blank adoptions agreements).